-Unmatched is a "wonder twins" production by Restoration Games and Mondo Games (we're Jayna!), which was restored from Star Wars: Epic Duels, designed by Craig Van Ness and Rob Daviau, and published by Milton Bradley.
-Zone rules inspired by the Pathfinding System from Tannhäuser, designed by William Grosselin and Didier Poli and published by Fantasy Flight Games.
+Unmatched is a production by the war-kings and queens at Restoration Games and Mondo Games, which was restored from Star Wars: Epic Duels, designed by Craig Van Ness and Rob Daviau and published by Milton Bradley, Zone rules inspired by the Pathfinding System from Tannhäuser. designed by William Grosselin and Didier Poli and published by Fantasy Flight Games.

-Core Game Restoration: JR Honevoutt

-Additional Restoration: Rob Daviau and Justin D. Jacobson Graphic Design: Jay Shaw, Jason Taylor, and Lindsay Daviau
+Game Restoration: Brian Neff, Justin D. Jacobson, Noah Cohen, and Rob Daviau Graphic Design: Jason Taylor, Lindsay Daviau, and Chris Bilheimer Cover and Card Illustration: Marc Aspinall Board Illustration: Ian O'Toole

-Cover and Card Illustrations: Oliver Barrett Board Illustration: Juan Esteban Rodríguez Editing: Dustin Schwartz and Andrew Wolf Project Management: Suzanne Sheldon
+Project Management: Suzanne Sheldon

 Thank you to everyone who helped playtest the game!
 You're all wonderful people.
 We mean it.
+Additional thanks to Jayme Boucher, Tim Wiesch, Brad Andres, and Kimi Sandel, who are all great,